 - Pomchi Club of America

 Although there are no guarantees, mix breeds will usually have a similar temperament to the parent dogs.
-The chihuahua and the Pomeranians are fairly similar characters, making it a little easier to predict a Pomchi's personality.
-They’re likely to be friendly, active little dogs who are fun to have around the house.
-They’re curious, bright, and alert creatures.
-The Pomchi's little physique isn’t going to scare any bad guys, but they can certainly make enough noise to make them think twice.
+The Chihuahua and the Pomeranian have fairly similar characters, making it a little easier to predict a Pomchi's personality.
+They're likely to be friendly, active little dogs who are fun to have around the house.
+They're curious, bright, and alert creatures.
+The Pomchi's little physique isn't going to scare any bad guys, but they can certainly make enough noise to make them think twice.
 That being said, the Pomchi can be very “vocal”.
 Leave them alone for too long and their excessive barking will soon start annoying your neighbours.
+You would do well to start teaching your Pomchi puppy good manners from a very young age!

 Health issues of the Pomeranian cross Chihuahua